 How many times have you binge-watched an entire TV show or were so engrossed playing a video game that you completely lost track of time?
 These two are addictive, and they stimulate the reward center of the brain, making it difficult for you to stop once you start.

-Unfortunately, as enjoyable as spending your time this way is, these activities might risk your physical and mental health.
+Unfortunately, as enjoyable as spending your time this way is, playing video games, listening to music, and watching TV shows or movies might risk your physical and mental health.
 When binge-watching or gaming, one spends hours sitting or lying down doing minimal physical activity.
 You also tend to eat more often.
 This sedentary life can lead to a higher risk of lifestyle diseases such as obesity, heart disease, and stroke.

 Studies have associated binge-watching with loneliness and depression.
 You feel empty and in low spirits after you finish binging a show.
 Your low mood can also worsen if your favorite characters die at the end or when the ending is disappointing.
 For example, if a hardcore fan decided to binge-watch Game of Thrones Season 8, they might get disappointed.

-Playing video games too much has been linked to insomnia, anxiety, stress, and depression.
+Playing video games too much affects mental health negatively and has been linked to insomnia, anxiety, stress, and depression.
 These could result from dopamine exhaustion, low motivation, and loneliness when playing by yourself.
 Furthermore, people develop game anxiety when they can’t complete challenges or win in a game and cannot move on to another until they succeed.

 - Depiction of people with mental illness on TV